 NVivo for Windows workshops - self-paced course for home study

-Overview of how NVivo can help in your research project, coding, importing data, initial analysis, data types, concepts underlying qualitative data analysis
+Overview of how NVivo can help in your research project.
+Hands-on experience of coding, importing data, initial analysis, data types, concepts underlying qualitative data analysis.

 Videos on NVivo selected by Alex Friend.

-This video selection covers a variety of topics on NVivo and is not meant to be exhaustive.
-The videos are selected for their ability to explain the topic in question and where sound and visual quality are generally good.
-If you are short of time, watch these two which provide an introduction to coding in NVivo and more generally in qualitative analysis.
+This video selection covers a variety of topics on NVivo.
+I've selected the videos for their ability to explain the topic in question, plus at least reasonable sound and visual quality.
+If you are short on time, watch the 2 below which provide an introduction to coding in NVivo and more generally in qualitative analysis.